 Consulting

-Having personally been on the journey of land stewardship, my approach to consulting is to seek solutions at the intersection of your goals and what will support the health of the landscape, along with assessing markets and enterprise budgets if selling products is your goal.
+Having personally been on the journey of land stewardship for the past 20 years, my approach to consulting is to seek solutions that meet your goals, support the restoration of healthy land, and provide products and outputs appropriate for local markets. (if selling products is a goal you have)

-I listen closely in our conversations and try to reflect back what I hear as important.
+I listen closely in our conversations and reflect back what I hear as important.
 I work to clarify and deepen your goals, and I always advocate for approaches that fit best with the realities of your situation, given what you might have available as far as time, capital, and experience.

 Land Planning